 Pentacrest Building #5: University Hall (1924) Jessup Hall – NW Corner.

 1923: University Hall (Jessup) is under construction on the north west corner of the Pentacrest.

 Originally named University Hall, this fifth and final building of the Pentacrest, and was completed in 1924.
 University Hall housed the Departments of Education, Commerce, and English until the latter moved to the English-Philosophy Building in 1970.
 University Hall was renamed in the 1940’s to honor the U of I’s eleventh president Walter Jessup (1916-1934).

 1925: The Pentacrest is now complete, but note that North Hall and the Dental Building are still intact just north of Old Capitol.
 Old North Hall (1865) came down in 1949 and the Old Dental Building (1894) in 1975, finally achieving Presidents Schaeffer’s (1897) and MacLean’s (1900) dream of five stately buildings located at the center of the University of Iowa campus.

 In the 1920’s, after the completion of University Hall (Jessup) and a remodel of Old Capitol, many people continued calling the central campus “University Square.”
 But there were also a number of students who liked the nifty name… “The Five Spot.”

-In order to settle the argument, a naming contest was announced in the Daily Iowan newspaper.
+In order to settle the argument, a naming contest was announced in The Daily Iowan newspaper in December of 1924.
 The contest resulted in the winning name…

 Dating pictures of the Pentacrest.
 The Old Stone Capitol (cornerstone laid July 4, 1840 with west-side pillars and portico added in 1921) in the center, Schaeffer Hall (SE-top right-1902), Macbride Hall (NE-top left-1906), MacLean Hall (SW-bottom right-1912), and Jessup Hall (NW-bottom left-1924).